oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 ```
 {% endraw %}

-The flow parameter is not needed for the login flow since its the default flow for the sign in widget.
+The flow parameter is not needed for the login flow since it's the default flow for the Sign-In Widget.

 {% img
 blog/shopping-app-with-node-minio/login.png